-You may be tempted to hop in a tanning bed for a few minutes to get a base tan before you hit the pool or beach with friends and family.
+You may be tempted to hop in a tanning bed for a few minutes to get to a little mid-winter color or to establish a base tan before you hit the pool or beach.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The risks of using tanning beds could be deadly.
 Still, one study found that 90% people who use tanning beds know the health risks and keep using them anyway.

 Dermatologist Jennifer Lucas, MD breaks down the very serious health concerns associated with using tanning beds and why the pursuit of a bronzed hue just isn’t worth it.

 Are tanning beds worse than the sun?

 “The short answer is, yes, tanning beds are just as harmful as the sun, if not more harmful,” Dr. Lucas says.

 Both the sun and tanning beds emit ultraviolet (UV) radiation.
 UVA rays (short for ultraviolet A) are the ones responsible for tanning, burning and ultimately wrinkling your skin.
 Too much exposure to them leads to skin cancer.
 And tanning beds emit 10 to 15 times more UVA rays than the sun — so they’re definitely not safer than the sun.